 - Always wear appropriate PPE when handling PCl5.

-- Ensure that PPE is properly fitted and maintained.
+- confirm that PPE is properly fitted and maintained.

 -

-Emergency Procedures: Develop and practice emergency procedures for responding to spills, leaks, and other incidents involving PCl5.
-Ensure that emergency equipment, such as spill kits and fire extinguishers, is readily available.
+Emergency Procedures: Develop and practice emergency procedures for responding to spills, leaks, and other incidents involving PCl5. see to it that emergency equipment, such as spill kits and fire extinguishers, is readily available.

 - Develop and practice emergency procedures for responding to incidents involving PCl5.

-- Ensure that emergency equipment is readily available.
+- make sure emergency equipment is readily available.

 -